allenai/pybart/README.md

 ## Installation

 pyBART requires Python 3.7 or later.
 The preferred way to install pyBART is via `pip`.
 Just run `pip install pybart-nlp` in your Python environment and you're good to go!
-If you want to use pyBART as a spaCy pipeline component, then you should install spaCy as well as aspaCY model based on UD-format (which we happen to provide (details are [here](https://github.com/allenai/ud_spacy_model))
+If you want to use pyBART as a spaCy pipeline component, then you should install as well: (1) the spaCy package and (2) a spaCy-model based on UD-format (which we happen to provide (details are [here](https://github.com/allenai/ud_spacy_model))

 ```bash
 # if you want to use pyBART as a spaCy pipeline component, well,